 Apply for Your Loan

 All mortgages start with an application process.
-The lender you choose will review your credit report as well as the state of your personal finances (income, assets, debt) to determine how much you are able to borrow.
+The lender you choose will review your credit report as well as the state of your personal finances (income, assets, debt, tax returns) to determine how much you are able to borrow.
 This process ultimately helps you narrow your Austin home search and will provide the information needed for a pre-approval letter.

 When you are choosing a lender, consider more than advertised mortgage rates and your current relationship with a vendor.
 We've seen frustrated buyers who choose internet lenders or big banks and end up feeling lost in the shuffle, without an advocate.
 This is not to say all internet lenders or big banks are bad - we've just had much better luck with local, independent mortgage brokers that have strong relationships and experience with lenders.